nataliew19/conv-rare-disease/README.md

 After generating a report, you can evaluate it using the scripts in the `eval/` folder.

+Alternatively, you can find example generated reports in the report folder.

 ### 1. Content Evaluation (ROUGE scores, Entity Recall)

 ```bash